-As an initial course of action, if a student feels that s/he is being unlawfully discriminated/retaliated against and s/he is able and feels safe doing so, the individual should tell or otherwise inform the person who engaged in the allegedly discriminatory/retaliatory conduct that it is inappropriate and must stop.
-The complaining individual should address the alleged misconduct as soon after it occurs as possible.
-The COs are available to support and counsel individuals when taking this initial step or to intervene on behalf of the individual if requested to do so.
-An individual who is uncomfortable or unwilling to inform the person who allegedly engaged in the unlawful conduct of his/her concerns is not prohibited from otherwise filing an informal or a formal complaint.
-In addition, with regard to certain types of unlawful discrimination, such as sexual discrimination, the CO may advise against the use of the informal complaint process.
+As an initial course of action, if a Complainant feels comfortable and safe student feels that s/he is being unlawfully discriminated/retaliated against and s/he is able and feels safe doing so, the individual should tell or otherwise inform the Respondent that the alleged harassing person who engaged in the allegedly discriminatory/retaliatory conduct that it is unwelcome inappropriate and must stop.
+The Complainant complaining individual should address the allegedly harassing conductalleged misconduct as soon after it occurs as possible.
+The Complainace Officers COS are available to support and counsel individuals when taking this initial step or to intervene on behalf of the Complainant individual if requested to do so.
+A Complainant An individual who is uncomfortable or unwilling to directly approach the Respondent about the alleged inappropriate conduct may file inform the person who allegedly engaged in the unlawful conduct of his/her concerns is not prohibited from otherwise filing an informal or a formal complaint.
+In addition, with regard to certain types of unlawful harassment discrimination, such as sexual discrimination, harassment the Compliance Officer CO may advise against the use of the informal complaint process.

-A student who believes s/he has been unlawfully discriminated/retaliated against may make an informal complaint, either orally or in writing: (1) to a teacher, other employee, or building administrator in the school the student attends; (2) to the Superintendent or other District-level employee; and/or (3) directly to one of the COs.
+A Complainant who alleges unlawful discrimiantion/retaliation A student who believes s/he has been unlawfully discriminated/retaliated against may make an informal complaint, either orally or in writing: 1) to a teacher, another employee, or building administrator in the school the student attends; 2) to the Superintendent or another District-level employee; and/or 3) directly to one (1) of the COs.

-All informal complaints must be reported to one of the COs who will either facilitate an informal resolution as described below, or appoint another individual to facilitate an informal resolution.
+All informal complaints must be reported to one (1) of the COs who will either facilitate an informal resolution as described below or appoint another individual to facilitate an informal resolution.

-The School District's informal complaint procedure is designed to provide students who believe they are being unlawfully discriminated/retaliated against with a range of options aimed at bringing about a prompt resolution of their concerns.
-Depending upon the nature of the complaint and the wishes of the student claiming unlawful discrimination/retaliation, informal resolution may involve, but not be limited to, one or more of the following:
+The School District's informal complaint procedure is designed to provide the Complainant students who believe they are being unlawfully discriminated/retaliated against with a range of options aimed at bringing about a prompt resolution of their concerns.
+Depending upon the nature of the complaint and the Complainant's wishes wishes of the student claiming unlawful discrimination/retaliation, informal resolution may involve, but not be limited to, one (1) or more of the following:

-- A. Advising the student about how to communicate his/her concerns to the person who allegedly engaged in the discriminatory/retaliatory behavior. - B. Distributing a copy of Policy 2260 Non-Discrimination as a reminder to the individuals in the school building or office where the individual whose behavior is being questioned works or attends. - C. If both parties agree, the CO may arrange and facilitate a meeting between the student claiming discrimination/retaliation and the individual accused of engaging in the misconduct to work out a mutual resolution.
+- A. Advising the Complainant-student-about how to communicate his/her concerns to the Repsondent person who allegedly engaged in the discriminatory/retaliatory behavior. - B. Distributing a copy of Policy 2260 Non-Discrimination as a reminder to the individuals in the school building or office where the Respondent individual whose behavior is being questioned works or attends. - C. If both parties agree, the CO may arrange and facilitate a meeting or mediation between the Complainant and the Respondent to work out a mutual resolution. between the student claiming discrimination/retaliation and the individual accused of engaging in the misconduct to work out a mutual resolution.

-While there are no set time limits within which an informal complaint must be resolved, the CO or designee will exercise his/her authority to attempt to resolve all informal complaints within fifteen (15) business days of receiving the informal complaint.
-Parties who are dissatisfied with the results of the informal complaint process may proceed to file a formal complaint.
-And, as stated above, parties may request that the informal process be terminated at any time to move to the formal complaint process.
+While there are no set time limits within which an informal complaint must be resolved, the CO or designee is directed will exercise his/her authority to attempt to resolve all informal complaints within fifteen (15) business days of receiving the informal complaint.
+If the Compl, ainant is Parties who are dissatisfied with the results of the informal complaint process, the Complainant may proceed to file a formal complaint.
+And, as stated above, either pary parties may request that the informal process be terminated at any time to move to the formal complaint process.